Incommensurability-induced sub-ballistic narrow-band-states in twisted bilayer graphene

 Interlayer hoppings were considered only among atoms with in-plane distance $r<\Lambda$.
-For a small cutoff, $\Lambda\sim d$, the angle at which narrow bands occur, $\theta_{\text{ft}}$, is very sensitive to relative translations of the layers.
+For a small cutoff, $\Lambda\sim d$, the narrow-band angle, $\theta_{\text{ft}}$, is very sensitive to relative translations of the layers.
 This effect washes-away for larger $\Lambda$.
 To mitigate finite-size effects we set $\Lambda=2.6d$, above which our numerical results remained unchanged.
-We also checked the effect of going beyond nearest-neighbor intralayer hoppings.
-We tested models with intralayer hoppings up to third nearest neighbors and observed that the results remained qualitatively unaffected: the main difference was a shift in the energy of the Dirac points and a slight change in the narrow band angle $\theta_{\text{ft}}$.